Baralga/baralga/README.md

 * suitable for single users and teams

 ### Editions
-Use [Baralga](https://baralga.github.io/) just for yourself or as time tracker for your whole team.
+Use [Baralga](https://baralga.github.io/) just for yourself or for your whole team.

 #### Single User Mode
 As a single user use our great [Desktop application](https://github.com/Baralga/baralga/releases).